9 Cold Calling Objections and How to Respond for More Sales

 You may feel as though this objection is a closed door.
 They’re happy with the way they’re doing things at the moment and don’t wish to change 🤷♀️

-Many objections is cold calling start off this way, but if you continue to ask questions and dig for more information you might uncover certain pain points to work with.
+Many objections to cold calling start off this way, but if you continue to ask questions and dig for more information, you might uncover certain pain points to work with.

 Ivana starts this expedition by saying: